36

 2

 • \$\begingroup\$ Have you tried these techniques?
 What has been the result?
 I ask because punishing a PC for attempting to do what his class says it should do strikes me as a bit unfair: What's the PC supposed to instead?
-Also, while this may be fine advice for many systems, D&D 3e's mechanics only indirectly (a la Rule 0) support this style of play. \$\endgroup\$ Mar 29, 2017 at 23:17
+Also, while this may be fine advice for many systems, D&D 3e's mechanics only indirectly (a la Rule 0) support this style of play. \$\endgroup\$ Commented Mar 29, 2017 at 23:17

 • \$\begingroup\$ Yes I have.
 I try to create situations where the players must consider the situation and choose an appropriate course of action.
 I try to avoid making any one approach the right approach every time.
 The result of me doing this was that the characters had to observe and react appropriately. \$\endgroup\$